-A Geography degree can open the door to a wide range of careers including local authority planning, environmental assessment, urban regeneration, conservation, sustainable development, tourism planning, renewable energy, and housing association management.
-With the increasing demands of European legislation and global environmental policy, there are growing employment opportunities in environmental consultancy.
+A degree in Geography can open the door to a wide range of careers including working within local government departments or agencies responsible for environmental protection, transport and tourism, housing, environmental services and recycling, sustainability, regeneration and economic development.
+Other possibilities include town planning, nature conservation, teaching, international development, market research and housing association management.
+With the increasing demands of UK legislation and global environmental policy, there are growing employment opportunities in environmental consultancy.

-In your final year, your Honours Project can be completed through a work placement.
-This placement enables you to gain relevant environmental work experience so that you can apply your geographical knowledge and experiences into a work setting.
-Please note that you must organise the placement yourself.
+The Honours Project may be completed through a work placement.
+This placement enables you to gain relevant experience so that you can apply your subject and academic knowledge and experiences into a work setting.
+Please note that you must organise this work placement yourself.